← Back to Blog

 Registration Type Annual Fee Requirements

-Primary Residence (1–4 bedrooms) CAD$50 Proof of primary residence
+Primary Residence (1–4 bedrooms) CAD $50 Proof of primary residence

-Primary Residence (5+ bedrooms) CAD$150 Proof of primary residence
+Primary Residence (5+ bedrooms) CAD $150 Proof of primary residence

-Commercial STR – Tier 2 (Parrsboro) CAD$500 Municipal compliance proof
+Commercial STR – Tier 2 (Parrsboro) CAD $500 Municipal compliance proof

-Commercial STR – Tier 3 (Select towns) CAD$240 Municipal compliance proof
+Commercial STR – Tier 3 (Select towns) CAD $240 Municipal compliance proof

-• Submit Your Application: Apply at least two weeks in advance.
-Processing generally takes 2–3 weeks[4].
+• Submit Your Application: Apply at least two weeks in advance; processing generally takes 2–3 weeks

 Safety Rules and Checks

-• Follow local land-use bylaws.
+• Follow local land-use bylaws

-• Keep detailed records of all safety measures.
+• Keep detailed records of all safety measures

-• Provide emergency contact information that’s easy to access.
+• Provide easily accessible emergency contact information

 Running a Successful Rental